-TACT's Carer Recruitment Service are responsible for the recruitment of new foster carers carers.
 Below is the recruitment process for anyone wishing to become a TACT foster carer.
+Recruitment of foster carers is managed centrally by a dedicated team.

 Initial enquiry via telephone, website or other online routes.

 At this point the assessment may be closed by TACT.